-HONORS ALGEBRA I (411) ♦ Level: HON
+HONORS ALGEBRA I A (400) ♦.5

 This course covers standard topics in Algebra I in-depth.
-The skills of a standard algebra course are taught within an integrated context involving applications, geometry, statistics, data analysis, etc. Particular stress is given to manipulation of variable expressions, the concepts of relation and function, and the analytical geometry of linear functions.
-Additional topics include quadratic functions, polynomials, exponential functions, radical equations, and rational functions.
+Particular stress is given to manipulation of variable expressions, the concepts of relation and function, and the analytical geometry of linear functions and linear inequalities.
 The course moves at a very rapid pace, and students must be able to assume significant responsibility for their learning.